-Women Reporting Smoking in the Third Trimester of Pregnancy, Utah, 2001-2016
+Percentage of Utah Women Who Smoked in the Third Trimester of Pregnancy by Age, Utah, 2015-2017

 Data SourceUtah Birth Certificate Database, Office of Vital Records and Statistics, Utah Department of Health

 Data Interpretation IssuesCigarette data is obtained through self-report by women through either responses to survey questions within four months of a live birth (PRAMS data), or through Certificates of Live Births (Utah Vital Records data).
 Either of these processes may result in recall bias.
-The percent of women who report smoking in the third trimester of pregnancy is higher on the PRAMS surveys (4.0% in 2015 - the most recent data available) which are submitted anonymously, than rates from certificates of live births (2.7% in 2015) on which the mothers' names are included.
+The percentage of women who report smoking in the third trimester of pregnancy is higher on the PRAMS surveys (3.5% in 2016 - the most recent data available) which are submitted anonymously, than rates from certificates of live births (2.3% in 2016) on which the mothers' names are included.
 Due to the stigma attached to smoking during pregnancy, women may be less than forthcoming regarding their use of tobacco resulting in under-reporting of actual cigarette usage.

 DefinitionWomen who reported smoking during the third trimester of their pregnancies.

 NumeratorNumber of women reported on Utah Certificates of Live Births as having smoked in the last trimester of their pregnancies.

 DenominatorNumber of live births to Utah residents regardless of where they occurred.